monkonthehill/mini-projects/README.md

 # 🧠 Mini Projects in C++

-Welcome to **Mini Projects in C++** — a growing collection of simple to intermediate C++ programs built to strengthen problem-solving, logic, and coding discipline.
+Welcome to **Mini Projects in C++** — a growing collection of simple to biginner to intermediate C++ programs built to strengthen problem-solving, logic, and coding discipline.

 👉 Repository: [https://github.com/monkonthehill/mini-projects](https://github.com/monkonthehill/mini-projects)